mdbergmann/cl-swbymabeweb/blogs/20230302---Polymorphism_and_Multimethods.md

 Good appetite, I'm a pupil.
 ```

 So looks like that the dispatching works, by taking both parameters into consideration.
+Of course this works also with more than two parameters.

 The _generic functions_ in Common Lisp have a lot more features than those simple examples.
-However this should be sufficient to demonstrate multimethods with single and multi dispatch.
+For example with method specializers `:before`, `:after` or `:around` it is possible to implement aspect oriented programming.
+However, this is not the topic of this post.